UmairSaifullah01/SimpleDI-Unity/README.md

 # Simple Dependency Injection For Unity

-A Unity dependency injection container for managing bindings, resolving, and injecting dependencies..
+A lightweight and powerful dependency injection container for Unity that makes it easy to manage dependencies, bindings, and object lifecycle.

 ## Installation